A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Attack Vector

-An unauthenticated remote attacker sends a crafted upload request to a vulnerable Tableau Server endpoint exposed by the Flow Editor module.
-The request specifies a dangerous file type and an absolute path outside the intended storage directory.
-The server writes the attacker-controlled file to that location, enabling follow-on attacks against the host or hosted content.
+An unauthenticated remote attacker sends a crafted upload request to the Flow Editor endpoint.
+The request specifies a dangerous file type and an absolute destination path.
+The server writes the file to the attacker-chosen location.
+Depending on the target path and process privileges, this can be leveraged to overwrite configuration files, plant executable content in monitored directories, or stage further attacks against the host.

 Detection Methods for CVE-2025-26497